hvanderdys/heather-website-2024/README.md

 ##Todo List
 #For Richard

-- Mobile Menu collapsible
 - Mobile Testimony Pagination
-- Loading for vertical portfolios: I want 2-4 images to show ad then a load more button
-- push to Vercel with Heather
-- blog posts are not listing by date posted for some reason -launch to live website
+- Blog posts are not listing by date posted for some reason
+- Launch to live website

 #For Heather

-- Resume button with social bar
 - Animation and Hover
-- check links within blogs referencing other posts
+- Check links within blogs referencing other posts
-- store page
+- Store page
-- reorder portfolio based on income
+- Reorder portfolio based on income
-- load more on the digital Scribe
+- Load more on the digital Scribe
-- add video for some types of projects
+- Add video for some types of projects